WorldWander: Bridging Egocentric and Exocentric Worlds in Video Generation: Experiments

-\textbf{User Study.} To further evaluate different methods on the mutual \textit{egocentric–exocentric} translation task, we conduct a user study to assess human perceptual preferences.
+\textbf{User Study.} To further evaluate different methods on bidirectional \textit{egocentric–exocentric} video translations, we conduct a user study to assess human perceptual preferences.
 In detail, we design a questionnaire-based evaluation covering both real and synthetic scenes.
-For exocentric-to-egocentric translation, participants select the best output among all methods based on (i) generation quality and (ii) perspective consistency.
-For egocentric-to-exocentric translation, they use the same criteria and additionally evaluate (iii) character consistency.
-In total, we collect 630 valid responses and report the averaged results for both synthetic and real-world scenarios, with the details shown in Figure\,\ref{fig:user_study}.
-Clearly, our \method outperforms all baselines across different subjective metrics, further demonstrating its human preferences in the egocentric-exocentric video translation.
+For exocentric-to-egocentric translation, participants are asked to select the best output among all methods based on (i) generation quality and (ii) perspective consistency.
+For egocentric-to-exocentric translation, participants are asked to select the best output using the same criteria and additionally evaluate (iii) character consistency.
+In total, we collect 630 valid responses and report the averaged results for both synthetic and real-world scenarios, with the details illustrated in \cref{fig:user_study}.
+Clearly, our \method outperforms all baselines across different subjective metrics, further demonstrating its human preferences in the egocentric-exocentric video translation task.